 It is good for the heart

-Exercising on a trampoline conditions your heart and promotes better blood circulation and oxygen distribution all over your body.
+Exercising on trampoline conditions your heart and promotes better blood circulation and oxygen distribution all over your body.
 This promotes better health and a longer attention span.
 If you have had a heart attack before, consult your doctor first before you engage in trampoline exercises.